JV-conseil-Internet-Consulting/www/docs/config.md

 [wam]: https://web.dev/add-manifest/#theme-color

 ## Changing fonts

-Hydejack lets you configure the font of regular text and headlines, and it has built-in support for Google Fonts.
+DeepDive lets you configure the font of regular text and headlines, and it has built-in support for Google Fonts.
 There are three keys in `_config.yml` associated with this: `font`, `font_heading` and `google_fonts`.
 The defaults are: